 Step 2 – Choose your policy

-You'll be given a choice of three policies:
+You'll be given a choice of four policies:

 Each policy has it's own benefits and drawbacks:

-- Budget: Excellent for those on a budget but the policy provides limited cover.
+- Basic.
+Excellent for those on a budget but the policy provides limited cover.

-- Frequent: Good idea for people who travel a lot but is expensive initially.
+- Multi-Trip.
+Good idea for people who travel a lot but is expensive initially.